My Arabic Summer in Haifa

 Despite the pessimism I encountered during my conversations with Israelis, I learned about many new initiatives that bring together different groups of Israeli society through education and art.
 Some of them include the Hand in Hand Schools, the Abraham Fund, and Jerusalem Art.

 Overall, I learned a lot from the Arabic program, but even more from the people.
-I enjoyed Haifa so much that I plan to return to Haifa in the future to do another Master's degree in Diplomacy Studies if I can find sufficient funding.

 Comments